MicrosoftDocs/customer-insights/topics/create-dashboard.md

 [!INCLUDE [cc-beta-prerelease-disclaimer]( includes/cc-beta-prerelease-disclaimer.md)]

-Dashboards are a way for you to organize analysis on various signals that are important to your business or organization, primarily in the form of multiple charts.
-Once you have created a dashboard, you can share it with individuals within your organization or your whole team can collaborate on this dashboard.
+Dashboards let you organize analyses on a variety of signals that matter to your business or organization.
+This primarily takes the form of charts.

+Once you've created a dashboard, you can share it and collaborate with other individuals in your organization.

-There are two paths to publishing to a dashboard:
+There are two ways to publish to a dashboard:

-1. You could explore your data through a draft and then promote it to become a dashboard chart.
+1. Explore your data through a draft, then promote it to a dashboard chart.
-2. You could create a chart directly and then publish to a dashboard.

-Watch how to create a dashboard and publish a draft and chart to your dashboard.
+2. Create and publish a chart directly.

+Watch the following video to see the dashboard creation and publishing processes.

 >[!VIDEO <https://youtube.com/embed/plbxupcXN9M]>